JuliaGtk/GtkUtilities.jl/README.md

 See the help for each function:

 - `rubberband_start`: rubber band selection
-- `widgetdata`:       associating user data with widgets
+- `guidata`:       associating user data with widgets